theochem/B3DB/README.md

 > **"B3DB: A Curated Database of Blood-Brain Barrier Permeability and Chemical Descriptors for a Diverse Set of Compounds", F. Meng, et al.**

-*To be updated once the publications is out.*
+*To be updated once the publication is out.*

 ## Features of *B3DB*